Frequently Asked Questions

 No. We do not build ourselves up by tearing other gender identities down.
 This type of conversation will be kindly discouraged unless you don't get the hint.
 Please behave accordingly.

-20. Last year, there was an invited but unannounced male guest for one event.
+20. In previous years, there was an invited but unannounced male guest for one event.
 Will this happen again this year?

 21. Do you accept donations?